metabypass/captcha-solver-python/README.md

     print(rc3)
     ```

-2. __To simplify the process, you can conveniently download the 'MetaBypass_Packages' folder.
-Here's a step-by-step guide__:
+2. To simplify the process, you can conveniently download the 'MetaBypass_Packages' folder.
+Here's a step-by-step guide:

-   2.1.
-Start by downloading the 'MetaBypass_Packages' folder to a suitable location on your computer.
+   - Start by downloading the 'MetaBypass_Packages' folder to a suitable location on your computer.

-   2.2.
-Open your preferred command-line interface or terminal.
+   - Open your preferred command-line interface or terminal.

-   2.3.
-Install the desired package for the specific captcha type you are interested in by executing the following command:
+   - Install the desired package for the specific captcha type you are interested in by executing the following command:
    ```
    pip install NAME_OF_PACKAGE
    ```

-   2.4.
-Replace "NAME_OF_PACKAGE" with the actual name of the package you want to install.
+   - Replace "NAME_OF_PACKAGE" with the actual name of the package you want to install.

-   2.5.
-Once the installation is complete, navigate to the test files provided in the 'MetaBypass_Packages' folder.
+   - Once the installation is complete, navigate to the test files provided in the 'MetaBypass_Packages' folder.
 Run the test files associated with the installed package to evaluate and verify the functionality of the captcha-solving process.